Residential Care for older people

 - a fair access to care services assessment; this considers all your needs and decides if you need a care home or care home with nursing or other services

 - a financial assessment; to decide if you are eligible for financial assistance towards the cost of a care home or care home with nursing, and if so, how much you will have to contribute toward the cost of your care.
-For details on the cost of residential care, please see our Accommodation Charges page.
+For details on the cost of residential care, please see our Adult Social Care Contributions page.

 If you have a social worker or health worker, their care assessment will tell you whether you meet the criteria for a place in a care home or a care home with nursing provision.
 You would then be financially assessed to decide how much you will have to pay toward the costs of residential care.